Soil Vapour Extraction

 Coaxial Groundwater Circulation

-IEG Coaxial Groundwater Circulation Sparging (IEG CGC-Sparge) is a combination technique which is used for the effective remediation of shallow aquifers and perched groundwaters at depths of up to 3 to 7 metres which are contaminated with a range of volatile organic substances, including petroleum hydrocarbons and solvents
+IEG Coaxial Groundwater Circulation Sparging (IEG CGC-Sparge) is a combination technique which is used for the effective remediation of shallow aquifers and perched groundwaters which are contaminated with a range of volatile organic substances, including petroleum hydrocarbons and solvents.

 - No Mineral Precipitation